-- 119. Race was the predominant factor in drawing State House Districts 98, 99, 101, and 103, and it was not employed in a narrowly tailored manner to advance compliance with Section 2 of the VRA or any other compelling governmental interest. - Districts 99-which looks like a chef petting a cat and has a BVAP of 58.4%-and District 101-which becomes so narrow in its middle that it almost becomes non-contiguous and has a 21.3% BVAP-both start on the western county line and meander towards the city, but with one key difference: District 101 systematically includes neighborhoods with predominantly white populations, while District 99 is drawn to include precincts with predominantly Black residents.
+- 123. Race was the predominant factor in drawing State House Districts 98, 99, 101, and 103, and it was not employed in a narrowly tailored manner to advance compliance with Section 2 of the VRA or any other compelling governmental interest. - District 101-which becomes so narrow in its middle that it almost becomes non-contiguous and has a 21.3% BVAP-both start on the western county line and meander towards the city, but with one key difference: District 101 systematically includes neighborhoods with predominantly white populations, while District 99 is drawn to include precincts with predominantly Black residents.
 On the other side of District 101, District 103 similarly includes precincts with predominantly Black residents and has a BVAP of 57.7%.
-District 98, with a BVAP of 54.21%, begins in the heart of the City of Mobile, grabbing majority-Black VAP precincts, before stretching to the northern border of Mobile County and including three majority-white precincts to meet its population requirements. - 121.
+District 98 with a BVAP of 54.21%, begins in the heart of the City of Mobile, grabbing majority-Black VAP precincts, before stretching to the northern border of Mobile County and including three majority-white precincts to meet its population requirements. - 125.
 The image below reveals how District 101 pulls in all of the whitest precincts of western Mobile leaving behind the majority-Black precincts which are then assigned to Districts 99 and 103, while District 98 eats up the rest of the core of predominantly Black northern Mobile.

-- 122. Districts 98, 99, 101, and 103 are quite non-compact.
+126. Districts 98, 99, 101, and 103 are quite non-compact.
 District 101 could be made significantly more compact by swapping Black precincts for white precincts in western Mobile.
-The district lines also repeatedly cross over the Mobile city border, demonstrating no respect for municipal boundaries or the Committee other avowed redistricting principles. - 123.
-No compelling governmental interest, including compliance with Section 2 of the VRA, justifies the use of race to pack Black voters into Districts 98, 99, and 103 and prevent those voters from any chance at electing candidates of choice in District 101.
+The district lines also repeatedly cross over the Mobile city border, demonstrating no respect for municipal boundaries or the Committee other avowed redistricting principles.

+127. No compelling governmental interest, including compliance with Section 2 of the VRA, justifies the use of race to pack Black voters into Districts 98, 99, and 103 and prevent those voters from any chance at electing candidates of choice in District 101.
 Districts 98, 99, and 103 have BVAPs of 8-10% higher than necessary to allow Black voters to elect candidates of choice.
 By packing Black voters into Districts 98, 99, and 103, this map attempts to diminish the political power of Black voters in neighboring District 101.